ABOUT THE PROJECT

 There are opportunities being planned for public input into the bridge name and some of the aesthetic aspects of the bridge.

-We are now accepting suggestions for the Bow River Bridge name.
+We are now accepting suggestions for the bridge name.

 Please check back for updates on this project and other participation opportunities.

 Some error has occured.